Popular Articles

-Case upgrades N Series loader/backhoes to Tier 4 Interim
+Case upgrades N Series loader/backhoes

-Case Construction rolled out at World of Concrete 2012 in Las Vegas upgrades to its Case N Series loader/backhoes include the application of cooled exhaust gas recirculation (CEGR) emissions-control technology to achieve Tier 4 Interim certification, as well as improvements in performance, productivity and maintainability.
+Case Construction rolled out at World of Concrete 2012 in Las Vegas upgrades to its Case N Series loader/backhoes including the application of cooled exhaust gas recirculation (CEGR) emissions-control technology to achieve Tier 4 Interim certification, as well as improvements in performance, productivity and maintainability.

 Although a costly but required venture, the move to Tier 4 presents an opportunity for success with Case Construction, Hasler points out.
 The company is owned by Italian parent company, Fiat, which already has the technology and has invested in on-road trucks, he says.